Creating a Style Guide: One-Stop Place for Your UI Design Team

 - Give detailed guidelines for creating icons from scratch

-Icon catalogue in Lonely Planet’s style guide.
+Icon catalog in Lonely Planet’s style guide.
 Note the text equivalent useful both for cleaner code maintenance and accessibility

 A much more creative albeit time-consuming approach is to clearly spell out recommendations for icon creation.
 There, you must include: